sherifashraf74/sherifashraf74/README.md

 I'm an Android Software Engineer with experience working on a variety of projects and a great ambition to continue developing my skills.
 - 🔭 I’m currently working on software engineering ...
 - 🌱 I’m currently learning Android Development
-- 👯 I’m open to collaborate and see new minds
+- 👯 I’m open to collaborate and see new minds and new opportunities

 I enjoy working with a variety of technologies and tools, including: